 - Terpene Separation: Hydrocarbon concentrates are sometimes refined to separate the cannabinoids from the terpenes for ‘terp sauces’, or other infusions.

 - Winterization & Dewax: When winterizing extracts, plant lipids, waxes, and other undesirables are removed.
-Typically through freezing or other means of filtration (like H&H’s winterization membrane filtration skid).
+Typically through freezing or other means of filtration.
 Winterization is a benefit that improves appearance, flavor, and taste.

 - Decolorization & Carbon Scrubbing: Connoisseurs are seeking golden, pure and refined color when purchasing top-shelf concentrates.
 The hydrocarbon extraction process allows manufacturers to decolorize and “scrub” extracts using various media.
 This removes dark colors and undesirable components of a primary extract via various filtration media.